 We evaluated each product's ease of installation and ease of use, enumerated its protective features (and how useful each feature might be), and took note of its navigation scheme and interface.

-To gauge how well a product detected malware, we used recent sets of evaluations on Windows 10, Windows 8.1 and Windows 7 from German independent lab AV-TEST, Austrian lab AV-Comparatives in Austria, England's SE Labs and our own labs in Utah.
+To gauge how well a product detected malware, we used recent sets of evaluations on Windows 10 and Windows 7 from German independent lab AV-TEST, Austrian lab AV-Comparatives in Austria, England's SE Labs and our own labs in Utah.
 Each regularly tests antivirus software against both previously seen, widespread malware and the more dangerous zero-day malware that can be detected mainly by behavioral analysis.
 We also used results from AV-Comparatives in Austria, which exposes antivirus software every month to the latest online malware.

 To assess a product's impact on system performance, we used our custom OpenOffice benchmark test, which matches 20,000 names and addresses on a spreadsheet.
 We ran the test both before and after a product was installed, and then during the product's full scan and quick scan.
 (The test was run several times in each scenario.)
 We also measured how long it took each product to complete a full scan and a quick scan.